duereg/codetype/src/documents/posts/20141013-jasmine-node-before-all-after-all.html.md

 layout: post
 ```

-On Feb 9, 2011, Fat (Jacob Turner, one of the creators on [Bootstrap](http://getbootstrap.com/)) opened a [pull request](https://github.com/pivotal/jasmine/pull/56) to add beforeAll and afterAll statements to the [jasmine](https://github.com/pivotal/jasmine) library.
+On Feb 9, 2011, Fat (Jacob Thornton, one of the creators on [Bootstrap](http://getbootstrap.com/)) opened a [pull request](https://github.com/pivotal/jasmine/pull/56) to add beforeAll and afterAll statements to the [jasmine](https://github.com/pivotal/jasmine) library.

 Pivotal, at the time, thought that they were just about to implement: